juhasev/sample-ninja-help/README.md

 # Sample Ninja context help

 Anybody can contribute.
-All what you need a GitHub account.
-Create a pull request when you are done editing and submit it for **Sample Ninja** team to review.
+All you need is a GitHub account.
+Create a pull request when you are done editing and submit it for the **Sample Ninja** team to review.

 > Contributions are welcome!